|Search This Site >>

 What do we get for our investment?

-- South Carolina’s investment in the arts of a little more than $2.4 million last year (FY2010) helped to generate more than $91 million in local matching funds.
+- South Carolina’s investment in the arts of $3.3 million last year helped to generate more than $165 million in local matching funds.

 - Grant awards (and selections for participation in other competitive programs offered by the Commission) are made on the basis of rigorous peer-panel reviews that fairly and equitably assess proposals against published criteria.
 These panels are held in public, and there is a high degree of transparency and accountability throughout the application and award process.
 The validation that comes from awards made through such processes provides grantees with powerful leverage for attracting additional investment.

-- This year the Arts Commission will receive more than $900,000 in new federal funds through the National Endowment for the Arts, but these funds are contingent on a state match.
-If South Carolina were to eliminate state funds for the Commission, we would also forfeit all federal funds that the agency receives (contrary to what the Governor’s proposed budget suggests).
+- This year the Arts Commission will receive more than $800,000 federal funds through the National Endowment for the Arts, but these funds are contingent on a state match.
+If South Carolina were to eliminate state funds for the Commission, we would also forfeit all federal funds that the agency receives.

 - In order to qualify for federal funds a state arts agency must also